 Section 2.
 Committee Membership.
 Membership of the Association committees shall be appointed by the SON dean beginning with the fall semester with the option of reappointment.
 Undergraduate committees/boards requiring student representation shall include Advisory Board, Curriculum Committee, Teaching Resources Committee, and Admissions Committee.
 Membership will include one student representative from the AAS cohort, junior BSN class, senior BSN cohorts, and the RN to BSN program.
-The Graduate Program will have a Graduate Program Review (GPR) committee and include one student representative from the RN-MSN).
+The Graduate Program will have a Graduate Program Review (GPR) committee and include one student representative from each of the graduate cohorts (one from BSN-MSN and one from RN-MSN).